KarateTD/thebestdarngirls/README.md

 	<li>Execution Role: Role created above</li>
 </ul>

 Create a CodePipeline.
 The CodeCommit should use your GitHub Repo with this code.
-The CodeBuild should run the following steps
+The CodeBuild should run the following steps:

 ```bash
 cd lambda
 npm install